kolbma/tiny-http/README.md

  request has not yet been answered.
 The reading part of the socket will also be immediately closed.
  - Decoding the client's request is done lazily.
 If you don't read the request's body, it will not be decoded.

+### HTTP/0.9

+HTTP/0.9 doesn't know headers, content-types and anything different to GET requests.
+The request handling accepts only a simple GET request and provides an empty data reader, because HTTP/0.9 can't send any data to the server.
+Responses with HTTP/0.9 version doesn't include any header.
+Clients expect parsing an HTML document with an 80 chars line limit.
+Errors are sent plain text, expecting clients can handle this.

+To provide a correct HTTP/0.9 response this has to be handled in every [`Response`].
+Clients see e.g. a simple text _Permanent Redirect_, if your response would have [`StatusCode`] 308.

+By disabling the support, every HTTP/0.9 request is responded with something similar to the Status 505 and presenting the client just the reason text _HTTP Version Not Supported_.

 ### Example Implementations